Retford railway station: Facilities

 The station is staffed throughout the week, with most amenities (booking office, toilets, coffee shop and vending machine) in the main building on platforms 1.
-The ticket office is staffed Monday - Friday 05:35 - 18:00, Saturday 05:35 - 16:10 and Sunday 08:20 - 16:10.
+The ticket office is staffed Monday to Friday 05:35-18:00, Saturday 05:35-16:10 and Sunday 08:20-16:10.
 A self-service ticket machine is also provided for use when the booking office is closed and for collecting pre-paid tickets.
 Train running information is offered via automated announcements, CIS displays and timetable posters.
 There are also customer help points on both low-level platforms, along with waiting shelters.
-All platforms are fully accessible for disabled passengers via lifts and a subway.
+All platforms are fully accessible for disabled passengers, via lifts and a subway.